-- 5.1 KPMHA tablets for e-game sheets shall be provided to all teams at the start of the season. - 5.2 Tablets assigned to the teams are the responsibility of the Head Coach/Team Manager.
+- 5.1 KPMHA tablets for e-game sheets shall be provided to all teams at the start of the season by the Risk Management Director. - Tablets assigned to the teams are the responsibility of the Head Coach/Team Manager.
 If a tablet is damaged after being assigned to a team, the team is responsible to pay for its replacement or repair (if deemed repairable).

-- 5.3 Tablets are only to be used for e-game sheets.
+If the tablet is not returned to the Risk Management Director by the end of March, the team will be required to buy a tablet of equal value to replace it. - Tablets are only to be used for e-game sheets.
 No additional functions or applications are to be downloaded onto the team tablets unless authorized to do so by KPMHA. - 5.4 Each team's head coach and/or manager will ensure that e-game sheets are completed and submitted after games.